Call us: +44 (0)1227 789 649 - Monday to Friday 9am to 5pm

 English Language Proficiency:

-Entry requirements for Medical Universities vary from University to University.
-Each University will have it’s own unique admission requirements and we strongly recommend that you check with the University/Medical School of your choice, to determine if ADL’s Medical Science program meets their entry requirements, before enrolling with ADL.
+Entry requirements for Medical Universities, Health Schools vary from Institution to Institution.
+Each University will have its own unique admission requirements and we strongly recommend that you check with the Medical University/School, College, or Health Institution of your choice, to determine if ADL’s Medical Science program meets their entry requirements, before enrolling with ADL.

 “Sir, I would like to take this time to thank you and all my tutors for all the help, encouragement and support given to me, while I was studying the Pre-Medical programme.” – Sivagenesh Pearlaman, Pre-Medical Diploma, Singapore